- Marketers battle to occupy the mind of the customers.

 The law of the ladder states that for each product, there is a ladder with the first product (Google, for search engine), the second (Pepsi, for coke), the third, etc.

-Your marketing strategy depends on which rung you are.
-Avis did well when it admitted being number two in its ads.
+Your marketing strategy depends on which rung you are at.
+Avis did well when it admitted to being number two in its ads.

-Your prospects will only accept new data that is consistent with your position on the ladder.
+Your prospects will only accept a message consistent with your position on the ladder (in the market).

 Low-interest products are products not purchased often (furniture).
 They usually have max three rungs.